 How are thematic funds different from sectoral funds?

-Where Sectoral funds are completely invested in equity instruments of its specified sector; thematic funds can actually take exposure to a wide array of sectors that are centered around a specific theme.
+Where Sectoral funds are completely invested in equity instruments of its specified sector; thematic funds can actually take exposure to a wide array of sectors that are centred around a specific theme.
 For example, a thematic fund looking to capture the growing trend of Affordable Housing can consider investing in Cement, Paints, Housing Finance companies.

 What are the advantages of investing in thematic funds?